Are eggs good or bad, or even evil, is a question that has bedevilled nutritional scientists for decades; one week they are in, the next out.

 The white is the non-controversial part when trying to answer the question are eggs good or bad; universally scientists agree that it is an excellent food, containing all nine of the essential amino acids.

-In that sense it is a complete protein and in theory one could survive with no other sources.
+In that sense it is a complete protein and in theory one could survive with no other sources of amino acids.

-Of course in the natural state, all eggs would be fertilized; the function of the white is to provide protein for the growing embryo.
+Of course in the natural state, all eggs would be fertilized; the function of the white is to provide protein for the growing embryo that is the yolk.